Charles McBurney

 Other Works

-1898 – Devised new approach to common bile duct (CBD) stones via the duodenum and through the sphincter of Oddi, rather than the traditional approach through the wall of the CBD itself.
-He developed this operation because of the relative ease of suturing duodenal wall compared to that of CBD wall and described his approach as ‘quicker, cleaner and safer, in my opinion, than the operation which is usually done’
+1898 – Devised new approach to Removal of biliary calculi from the common duct by the duodenal route, rather than the traditional approach through the wall of the common bile duct (CBD).
+Developed due to the relative ease of suturing duodenal wall compared to that of CBD wall.
+He described this approach as ‘quicker, cleaner and safer, in my opinion, than the operation which is usually done’

 Major Publications